pliddy-com/recipes-next/README.md

  |   |_ .env           # local environment variables used by the NextJs app
  |   |_ package.json   # definition of the 'cdk' workspace, including npm scripts & dependencies
  |
+ |_ .env               # top-level environment variables used across workspaces and by GitHub Actions
  |_ package-lock.json  # lock file for shared package dependencies
  |_ package.json       # repository-level definition of the project, including shared dependencies and npm scripts that execute on all workspaces
 ```